 Everyone was accustomed to Conventional banking until the fall of the 1960s when Islamic Banking was formally introduced as another form of banking.
 Since then, Islamic Banking has been growing rapidly.
 From 2009 – 2013 Shari’ah compliant banking grew by 17.6% which was faster than conventional banking at the time.

 Today the Islamic banking assets are worth over $2 Trillion.
 Saudi Arabia is the most prominent Islamic Banking market with 33% share of the industry.
 Over 80% of the assets are held in Islamic countries.

-Islamic Banking is financing or banking activities that adhere to the Shari’ah law.
+Islamic Banking refers to financing or banking activities that comply with Shari’ah law.
 Shari’ah law is derived from the religious precepts of Islam and that of Qur’an.
 Islamic banking has two fundamental principles, that is, the sharing of profit and loss, and the prohibition of collection and payment of interest by lenders.

 The prohibition of collection and payment of interest is influenced by Shari’ah law.
 The prohibition of the collection and payment of interest is the primary difference between conventional banking and Islamic banking.
 Shari’ah law prohibits usury and any form of speculation.

 For businesses, Islamic banks cannot make investments that involve substances that are prohibited by the Qur’an that includes but are not limited to gambling, pork, and alcohol.
 Bankers who offer Islamic banking services have to abide by the fundamentals of the Qur’an while they conduct business.

 Since Islamic banks do not charge or collect interest to borrowed capital, these banks use an equity participation system to earn money without having to charge interest.
 Equity participation refers to share ownership in a company or allowance of partial ownership in exchange for financing.

 An Islamic bank needs to operate using Islamic principles in their entirety, however, conventional banks can also provide Islamic banking services through a dedicated section or window.
 The Islamic banking services by commercial banks are based on Islamic principles, therefore, there is no diversion from the Islamic principles as long as Islamic banking services are provided.